 - If you experience difficulties uploading files using FTP (e.g. connection keeps interrupting), you can try doing it through cPanel.file

-Transferring Files using cPanel’s File Manager: Step-By-Step Tutorial
+Transferring Files using cPanel’s File Manager: Tutorial

 In this tutorial, you will learn about cPanel’s File Manager feature for uploading files from your computer or external hard drive to your web server.
 We’ll also go through a step-by-step example on how to upload and extract a zipped file.